Skip to main content

 • SMO 7: International Financial Reporting Standards

 ICPAU is responsible for setting applicable private sector accounting standards in Uganda per the Accountants Act 2013.
-Since 1998, the Institute has adopted IFRS without modifications for the preparation of financial statements, and the standards become effective in Uganda on the effective dates prescribed by the IASB.
-Companies that are not required to use IFRS Standards are permitted to use IFRS or IFRS for SMEs, which the Institute has also adopted.
-The 2015 IFRS for SMEs are effective as of January 2017.
+Since 1998, the institute has adopted IFRS without modifications for the preparation of financial statements, and the standards become effective in Uganda on the effective dates prescribed by the IASB.
+Companies that are not required to use IFRS Standards are permitted to use IFRS or IFRS for SMEs, which the institute has also adopted.

-It also conducts training on IFRS in its continuing professional development program to bolster its members’ capacity to implement the standards and ensures its syllabi and examinations test knowledge of all current IFRS.
-Amidst the COVID-19 pandemic, ICPAU has continued to ensure members access trainings on application of IFRSs virtually.
+It conducts training on IFRS in its continuing professional development program and ensures its syllabi and examinations test knowledge of all current IFRS.

 As part of raising awareness amongst the public and business community and encouraging the implementation of IFRS, the ICPAU runs an annual Financial Reporting (FiRe) Awards ceremony.
 The FiRe Awards are aimed at improving the quality of financial and business reporting in the country by encouraging organizations to adopt global financial reporting standards and best practices and recognizing those companies with the most clear and transparent reports.